 Your choices for medical treatment and beyond – have a plan

-While you may have an advance care plan and an enduring power of attorney (medical treatment) in case you cannot make decisions yourself, it is important that everyone you are close to is aware of your wishes.
+While you may have a medical treatment decision maker, in case you cannot make decisions yourself, it is important that everyone you are close to is aware of your wishes.
 This includes both the health professionals who are treating you and your family and friends.
-By putting an advance care plan together, they will know about the level of healthcare and quality of life you would want if you are unable to make decisions for yourself due to your illness or medical condition.
+By putting an advance care directive together, you can document the level of healthcare and quality of life you would want if you are unable to make decisions for yourself due to your illness or medical condition.

-It is a good idea to talk with your family and friends about your wishes to make them clear.
-Also, discuss how your wishes may change over time and that you are entitled to change your plans as often as you need.
+It is also a good idea to talk with your family and friends about your wishes to make them clear.
+You are entitled to change your plans as often as you need and it is important to discuss with those close to you how your wishes may change over time.

 There may also be other wishes you have when you die, such as being dressed in certain clothes, having a certain bedspread on your bed or having specific people with you.
 You may not have written this down, but you want people to know about your wishes and you want them respected and acted upon.